OFSkean/FroSSL/README.md

   year={2023}
 }
 ```

-This implementation started as a fork of the fantastic [solo-learn](https://github.com/vturrisi/solo-learn.git) libary.
+This implementation started as a fork of the fantastic [solo-learn](https://github.com/vturrisi/solo-learn.git) library.
 We are currently working on a pull request to merge our contributions into the library.

 ## Preparation
 ### Installing Requirements